surafelmekonen19/html-exercise/README.md

-# html-exercise
+# html-exercise [unfinished]
-This is my second website UI work created a while ago while exercising with HTML5 and CSS3
+This is my second website UI work which I created a while ago while exercising with HTML5 and CSS3